Rent safe and private dog parks hosted by locals

 • Reward your dog for showing appropriate calming signals (like sniffing, looking away calmly, shaking off, and showing relaxed body language) or curiosity towards their triggers.
 Food is an especially great reinforcer here, since the behavior of eating can actually be calming in and of itself.

-• If your dog displays unwanted behaviors, evaluate what went wrong (did they get surprised?
-Are you too close to the trigger?) and take a break before trying again.
+If your dog displays unwanted behaviors, evaluate what went wrong.
+Did they get surprised?
+Are you too close to the trigger?
+Then take a break before trying again.
 You can use techniques like food scatters to bring their arousal back down.

-• When in doubt, help your dog out by redirecting their attention or moving farther away from their triggers.
+When in doubt, help your dog out by redirecting their attention or moving farther away from their triggers.
+Starting slowly is better than not starting at all.

 Many of the same things apply to both fearful and excited dogs